The Probation Department is located on the lower level within the 37th District Court building at:

 Failure to comply with the order of probation shall be reported to the sentencing judge, in the form of an Amended Order, (which will specifically address the indicated need while remaining in the community), or a Probation Violation Report with, as a last resort, a recommendation of incarceration which is recommended only when all other alternatives have been exhausted.

 All violation reports are accompanied by a recommendation that is specifically designed to address the probationer’s needs, whether they are treatment, education, jail, or any combination thereof.
-It is important to deal with the violation in a timely manner that is deemed acceptable in today’s society.
+It is important to deal with the violation in a timely manner.

-Providing an Alternative to Incarceration is the number two priority of the probation system.
-Identifying the needs of the probationer and utilizing the plethora of community based programs to address those needs is one of the most important functions of the probation officer.
+Providing an alternative to incarceration is part of the probation system.
+Identifying the needs of the probationer and utilizing the community based programs to address those needs is one of the most important functions of the probation officer.
 Therefore the probation officer must be aware of the available community based programs which may be used to address a specific need of the probationer.
-Incarceration shall always be a last resort.

 The probation officer has the authority to recommend to the court additional conditions of probation as they become necessary to address behavior that may constitute a violation of the law.
 As an example, submitting a positive urine sample which indicates traces of THC, i.e. Marijuana is a violation.
 Although possessing Marijuana (finding it in the urine) is a misdemeanor, the probation officer may submit an Amended Order request to the sentencing judge to mandate drug counseling due to the positive urinalysis.
 Thus the probation officer is addressing a violation of probation in a pro-active way to treat the behavior, in a community based program, rather than imposing incarceration.